 Chronique d’un été (Paris 1960)

-The depiction of the number is not explicitly referring to the sequence in the Soviet liberation footage.
+The depiction of the number does not explicitly refer to the sequence in the Soviet liberation footage.
 Nevertheless, it establishes an indirect and allusive relation.
-Here, the number has a symbolizing function, shifting attention away from the historical events towards the speaking position of the survivor.
-Therefore, it is telling that with the Eichmann Trial in Jerusalem the year 1961 marks the beginning of what Annette Wieviorka has defined as “era of the witness.”
+Here, the number has a symbolising function, shifting attention away from the historical events towards the speaking position of the survivor.
+Therefore, it is telling that, along with the Eichmann Trial in Jerusalem the same year, 1961 marks the beginning of what Annette Wieviorka has defined as the “era of the witness.”